The Cathode Ray Tube site

 Afterglow of the minerals

-A similar tube is displayed in the French 1869 Physics book from Dechanel.
+A similar mineral filled tube is displayed in the French 1869 Physics book from Dechanel.

 Sir William Crookes